particle-iot/docs/src/content/getting-started/console/device-groups.md

 API](/reference/cloud-apis/api/#create-device-group) directly to create a device group.

+Group names can consist of the letters a - z, numbers 0-9, hyphen, and underscore.
+The maximum length of a group name is 64 characters.

 ## Assigning groups to devices

 Now that you have created your group(s), you'll need to assign groups